 Is paddle boarding easy?

-In just four weeks we were totally won over by stand up paddle boarding and the new perspective it’s given us on the South Coast where we live.
+In just four weeks we were totally won over by stand up paddle boarding and the new perspective it gave us on the South Coast of England.

 Plus, it didn’t take at all long to get to grips with the basics of paddle boarding.
 Even I – a wobbly and uncoordinated, exercise dodger – was able to stand up and enjoy the ride.

 We found it great fun to go riding together.
 On one adventure on the River Dart, both girls were very happy to be chauffeured on the front of the boards and watch the world go by; playing games and spotting jelly fish and other interesting river sights.

 So yes, I’d say it is easy to get started and so addictive.
 We’re by no means pros but had fun and surely that’s the lion’s share of what it’s all about.